hmrc/eu-subsidy-compliance-frontend/README.md

   other = ""
 }
 ```
+Adjust the values as required.
+To implement the updated sector cap values, merge your changes and restart the application.

+### Updating the Sector Cap in other environments

-Update the values as needed.
-Follow the same process to change the values in [eu-subsidy-compliance-stub](https://github.com/hmrc/eu-subsidy-compliance-stub) to match the values in this repository.
+Follow the same process to change the industry sector caps in [eu-subsidy-compliance-stub](https://github.com/hmrc/eu-subsidy-compliance-stub) to match the values in this repository.

+Ensure that adjustments are consistently applied across all configuration environments (development, qa, production, etc.).
-Once you've made changes to the values, commit your changes, ensure changes are reviewed and merged.

-To apply the updated sector cap values, restart the application.
+Once you've made changes to the values, commit and merge your changes and restart the application.

 ## Testing the service